BnademOverflow/libCplus/README.md

-# Lib9wada
+# LibC+
-Wonderful library with lots of useful functions, algorithms and data structures in C, link it with -l9wada
+Wonderful library with lots of useful functions, algorithms and data structures in C, link it with -lC+ Better than C, not as much as c++

 # Usage
 Compile the library with
 ```
 make
 ```
-To link it with your project use flag `-l9wada` with GCC
+To link it with your project use flag `-lC+` with GCC
 ```
-gcc main.c -l9wada
+gcc main.c -lC+
 ```
 Include files depending on functions and modules you will use all header files are available in `includes` directory